evelinakireilyte/TryB4Buy/README.md

 ### Wins

-- Unique project idea, that could prove as a great business opportunity
+- Unique project idea, that could prove as a great business opportunity.
-- Successfully build a full stack application with CRUD functionality
+- Successfully build a full stack application with CRUD functionality.
-- Although there is always room for improvement, I believe I have presented great time management skills and delivered a full stack project in only 8 days
+- Although there is always room for improvement, I believe I have presented great time management skills and delivered a full stack project in only 8 days.

 ### Key Learnings

 I have had a great opportunity to work independently, plan my time, troubleshoot and make decisions which directly affected the final result.
-I was happy to be able to build it all from scratch utilising all the knowledge learned throughout the course and trust my own ability to manage the project as well as work on implementation.
+I was happy to be able to build it all from scratch, utilising all the knowledge learned throughout the course and trust my own ability to manage the project as well as work on implementation.

 This project was a great opportunity to solidify the knowledge using Python and Django - SQL database, to build the back-end.